Cohomological Hall algebras, their categorification, and their representations via torsion pairs: Introduction

-In \S\ref{sec:flag_action}, we introduce the general framework which allows us to construct representations of cohomological Hall algebras and their categorifications via moduli stacks of flags of perfect complexes.
-Given a torsion pair, \S\ref{sec:COHA_representations_torsion_pairs} deals with an application of this framework to construct a cohomological Hall algebra associated to the torsion part of the torsion pair and a representation of it associated to the torsion-free part of the torsion pair.
-We apply this construction to two torsion pairs naturally associated to a smooth projective complex surface $S$: the first torsion pair is the one having as torsion part the usual torsion sheaves on $S$ and the study of the corresponding cohomological Hall algebra and its representation is the subject of \S\ref{sec:action-torsion}.
-The second torsion pair is the one having as torsion part only zero-dimensional sheaves on $S$: the study of the corresponding cohomological Hall algebra and its representation is given in \S\ref{sec:action-torsion-perverse}.
-Moreover, the two torsion pairs are ``dual'' to each other and the relation with the Hall algebras is investigated in the same section. \S\ref{sec:action-stable-pairs} investigates the construction of representations of cohomological Hall algebras via stable pairs.
-Finally, in \S\ref{sec:COHA-quiver-Yangian} we apply this construction to the quiver setting and we recover the left action of the two-dimensional cohomological Hall algebra of a quiver on the cohomology of Nakajima quiver varieties of \cite{SV_generators}.
-Appendix~\S\ref{appendix:Segal} deals with the technical machinery of 2-Segal representations, which is heavily used to obtain the results in \S\ref{sec:flag_action}.
+Part~\ref{part:Segal} provides an overview of the technical machinery of 2-Segal spaces and their representations.
+Part~\ref{part:foundations} develops a general framework for constructing COHAs, CatHAs, and their representations using the formalism of 2-Segal spaces and representations.
+In particular, in \S\ref{sec:COHA-t-structure}, we define COHAs and CatHAs associated to a finite-type stable $\infty$-category~$\scrC$ equipped with a $t$-structure~$\tau$ satisfying certain assumptions.
+Fixing a torsion pair $(\scrT, \scrF)$ in the heart of $\scrC^\heartsuit$, \S\ref{sec:COHA_representations_torsion_pairs} applies this framework to construct a COHA and a CatHA associated to~$\scrT$, along with a representation associated to~$\scrF$.
+Finally, in Part~\ref{part:application}, we apply this general framework to explicit geometric examples.
+We consider two torsion pairs naturally associated to a smooth projective complex surface~$S$.
+The first torsion pair has as its torsion part the usual torsion sheaves on~$S$, and the corresponding COHA, CatHA, and their representation are studied in~\S\ref{sec:action-torsion}.
+The second torsion pair has as its torsion part the zero-dimensional sheaves on~$S$; the associated COHA, CatHA, and representation are investigated in~\S\ref{sec:action-torsion-perverse}.
+These two torsion pairs are ``dual'' to each other, and their relation to Hall algebras is also explored in the same section. \S\ref{sec:action-stable-pairs} is devoted to the construction of representations of COHAs and CatHAs via stable pairs.
+Finally, in~\S\ref{sec:COHA-quiver-Yangian}, we apply our construction in the quiver setting, recovering the left action of the two-dimensional COHA of a quiver on the cohomology of Nakajima quiver varieties as in~\cite{SV_generators}, and we provide a categorification of this action.